axelerant/testimonials-widget/readme.txt

 The easiest thing is to check the source code of your page with the widget and look for the testimonial widgets div container id tag.
 It'll be something like `id="testimonials_widget-3"`.

 = 13.
-How to get rid of the quotation marks that surround the random quote? = `
+How to get rid of the quotation marks that surround the random quote? = In your theme's `custom.css` or `styles.css` file write the following CSS.

+`
 .testimonialswidget_testimonial q {
 	quotes: none;